qursaan/cpp-learn-with-game/1-brain-test-game/README.md

 3. Add Score into the header.
 4. Print Rectange Boarder arround The Game.
 5. Everything inside the Game boarder must be centered.

+## Version 3

+### What was in this version

+1. Print Rectange Boarder arround The Game.
+2. Everything inside the Game boarder must be centered.

+### What expected in the next version

+1. User can play more than one time.
+2. User can skip the current playing.
+3. Add Score into the header.
+4. Display a menu to user So user can switch between games
+5. Add Second visual game